Starry-Network/starry_node/tutorial/run_app.md

 #### Configure

- before you can run the Query, you need to modify the endpoint in Project.xml.
+ before you can run the Query, you need to modify the endpoint in Project.yaml.

 ```xml
 network:
   endpoint: ws://172.17.0.1:9944
 ```

+Note that if you're running the node locally (i.e. not without docker), then you need to make sure you can communicate with that node from within the container.
+In this case, set: `endpoint: ws://host.docker.internal:9944`.

 #### Code generation

+This step is necessary before building.

 ```
 yarn codegen